WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Venting Or Something/Wendy.md

 ## Mother

 Theres A Scene At The End Of A Lot Of Hamtaro Episodes Where The Mother (I Dont Remember Anyones Names) Says [[Skull/Concentrated Brain/Poetry Apparently/Thing Trilogy/Something\|Something]] About Or Directed Towards The Daughter But Says The Wrong Name
 Theres One Scene In Particular Thats Stuck With [[Explicitly Showcased/Me/Me\|Me]] Where The Mother Addresses The Girl As "Brandy" To Which She Replies "Thats The Dog Mom...."
 The Reason Its Always Stuck With [[Explicitly Showcased/Me/Me\|Me]] Is Because Thats How I Feel Every Time I Have A Conversation With My Mother
 I Know Shes Not Listening And That I Have - And Will Have To - Repeat Whatever I Just Said To Someone Who Ultimately Doesnt Care One Way Or The Other

 Fuck I Dont Update This Enough
 More Imports:

 </div></div>

+She Woke Me Up Then Said "So Youre Just Not Coming To Church Then?"
+So I Got Up And She Shouted At Me On My Way Down The Stairs (To Be Fair To Her: She Shouted QtMe Because She Thought I Was My Brother So Thats Totally Fine Right?)
+Then I Said "The Hostility Isnt Necessary" And She Exclaimed "Just Go Back To Sleep!"
+I May Not Understand Social Cues But I Know What "We Hate You Please Die" Means So I Went Back To Bed

+same day she buys food from a chip shop (Because she hasnt cooked in a week or two) And She Goes Into The Kitchen My Brother Comes To Get Me From My Room And When We Get Back Shes Setting Out The Food, My Brothers' In A Plate, Bread Being Buttered To Go Along With It
+The Two Of Them Have A Chat And In The Middle Of This Chat My Food (Still In The Bag Gets Thrusted Towards Me") So I Just Watched Her Be Nice To My Brother While Waiting For Her To Move So I Can Get A Fork Im Not  Saying Dont Have Favourites, I Am Saying Dont Neglect Your Child (I Still Got Food So I Know We'll Both Count It As A Win)